beegee-tokyo/RAK11200-SMA-Sunnyboy/AT-Commands.md

 ```
 AT+CLASS?

-+CLASS:"Get or set the device class"
++CLASS:Get or set the device class
 OK

 AT+CLASS=?